Spenc3rB/StereoCameraCalibration/README.md

 - Make sure to adjust the `calibration_settings.yaml` file to match your specific setup.

+## Acknowledgements

+- A lot of this code is derived and redeveloped from [TemugeB's repository on github](https://github.com/TemugeB/python_stereo_camera_calibrate)

 ## License

 This project is licensed under the [MIT License](LICENSE).